oktetlabs/test-environment/doc/sphinx/pages/group_te_agents_conf.rst

 * change the value of an object instance;

-* Get the value of an object instace.
+* Get the value of an object instance.

 Details of API usage can be found at :ref:`API Usage: Configurator API <doxid-group__confapi>` page.